 African Bush Camps camp rates include all meals, beverages and standard camp activities.
 Transfers are all paid for before travel, offering you the ease of mind when travelling so you can just enjoy the holiday you deserve.
-Credit card facilities accepting international visa cards, are available in most camp trading posts.
-It is recommended to also carry USD cash for tips and for wherever card machines aren't available.
+Credit card facilities accepting international visa cards are available in most camp trading posts.
+It's recommended to also carry USD cash for tips and for wherever card machines aren't available.

 Zimbabwe has never needed your support more than it does today, the wheels of change are in motion, and we are closer to a turn-around more than we have been over the last decade.
 We look forward to re-building a thriving Zimbabwe together. #OneZimbabwe

 Please take a look at our camps available in Zimbabwe here.